Skip to main content

 1 mentions Positive Neutral Negative

-The game suffers from poor optimization, causing frequent stuttering even at 60fps and in some cases leading to crashes.
+The game's optimization is poor, causing frequent stuttering even at 60fps and in some cases leading to system crashes.

 Skip Game Offers